 - Will a doctor ever give you any medicine without writing a prescription?

-Now let me ask all these fake doctors or scamsters who claim that all medicines are useless, and doctors & hospitals are a scam.
+Now let me ask all these fake scamsters who claim that all medicines are useless, and doctors & hospitals are a scam.
 How many are willing to give in writing, that next time if anyone from their family including them falls sick, they would not go to a doctor?
 Whatever may come, they won’t go to these scam doctors and hospitals.
 Ok, now how many people following these quacks, and saying yes on whatever bullshit they say, are ready to take this undertaking and give in writing?

 I’ll tell you the answer.
 Not even one person has the guts to do that.
 These quacks are the biggest cowards also.
 They know how to scam people, but also know how to keep themselves safe.

-I request all the people following these scamsters or fake doctors to understand the difference between cure and general health advice.
+I request all the people following these scamsters to understand the difference between cure and general health advice.
 Anyone can give you an health advice, though ideally that should also be based on some research or evidence.
 But when it comes to cure, only a medically qualified doctor has the legal right to do that.